clearent/ClearentIdtechIOSFramework/README.md

 If you want to display the reader's status in your app you cand use the  **readerInfoReceived** clojure of the **ClearentUIManager**.

 Here is the defintion of the clojure.
-You will receive a **ReaderInfo** object that contains reader related informations.
+You will receive a **ReaderInfo** object that contains reader related information.
 ```
 public var readerInfoReceived: ((_ readerInfo: ReaderInfo?) -> Void)?